JakeFAU/kde_cpi/README.md

 - `group_<label>/summary.json` – stats + sample series for the bucket

 Use `--group-by display-level` (default) to bucket by CPI item display levels, or `--group-by item-code-length` to bucket by the length of CPI item codes (4-char vs 6-char, etc.).
 The legacy `series-name-length` synonym still works but will be removed later.
 Set `--include-unselectable` if you want to include non-published CPI components.

+`kde-cpi compute` shares the same grouping and source flags but skips plotting, returning a JSON payload with full statistics plus representative components. `kde-cpi panel` iterates month-by-month, flattening the summaries into a tidy table (CSV or Parquet) so you can downstream filter, chart, or feed dashboards.

 ## Development